Privacy Policy

 Account Data

 When you register, we collect your email address and a securely hashed password.
 We do not store your password in plain text.
+If you sign in with Google, we receive your email address and basic profile information from Google; we do not receive or store your Google password.

 Saved Articles